 Apple Watch Series 4 with GPS starts at $399 while GPS + Cellular model will start from $499.
 Both GPS and GPS + Cellular versions will be available for order starting 14 September, in most markets around the world.
 Carrier availability has also been expanded so the GPS + Cellular model will be available in more markets.
 You can check if your carrier supports the cellular watch here.

 Apple Watch Series 4 will be available in space gray, gold, and silver colors, with an aluminum body.
 While the stainless steel variants will include gold, silver and space black color options.
 All existing watchbands will work with the new Series 4 watches.
 Apple Watch Series 3’s starting price has been reduced to $279.
+Apple is also launching new Series 4 watch bands to match the new watches.

 What are your thoughts on the Apple Watch Series 4?
 If you are currently on the previous series, did the presentation convince you that it’s time for an upgrade?
 Let us know your thoughts in the comments section below.